tahaafzal5/AugieGeoTag/README.md

 The workspace contains the following folders:

+- `.vscode`: the folder containing vscode configuration
 - `assets`: the folder containing all the images (please add all your images here)
+- `bin`: the compiled output files are generated here by default (locally only)
+- `lib`: the folder to maintain dependencies
 - `src`: the folder containing all the code
-- `lib`: the folder to maintain dependencies
+- `tests`: the folder containing all the tests
-- `bin`: the compiled output files are generated here by default (locally only)

 # Getting Started